-After applying the CPSR diagonalization transform, the DOFS-dependent sensitivity patterns in the second row of Fig. 4 change, and the final patterns (those of the compressed averaging kernels) are shown in the bottom row.
-These profiles show that for all DOFS (column (a)) the first leading mode has its greatest sensitivity near the surface and the sensitivity decreases to a near-zero positive minimum in the upper troposphere.
+files show that for all DOFS (column a) the first leading mode has its greatest sensitivity near the surface and the sensitivity decreases to a near-zero positive minimum in the upper troposphere.
 Similarly, the second leading mode has it greatest positive sensitivity near the surface but has strong negative sensitivity in the upper troposphere.
 The right three columns of the second row in Fig. 4 show the dependency of the vertical sensitivity on the DOFS for the compressed QORs.
 As seen with the singular vectors, as the DOFS increases the sensitivity changes from weak positive sensitivity near the surface and strong negative sensitivity in the upper troposphere to strong positive sensitivity throughout the troposphere for the first leading mode and positive sensitivity near the surface and strong negative sensitivity in the upper troposphere for the second leading mode.
 Those results suggest that the MOPITT retrievals (and therefore the results in Fig. 2) should be sensitive to CO in the lower troposphere/near the surface.
-However, an interesting thing

-1 happens when we account for the reported retrieval error covariance.
-The lower row of Fig. 4 shows the compressed 2 and rotated averaging kernel profiles, which account for that error covariance.
-Here the negative scaling cancels each other because the SVD has been applied twice.
-These results show first that the significance of the leading modes 3 becomes reversed due to diagonalization transform and scaling by the inverse square root of the compressed and 4 rotated error variance.
-This does not mean that the third leading mode from the first two rows of Fig. 4 becomes a 5 dominant mode because it may still be mapping to the null space, i.e., the leading CPSR modes (those with the smaller 6 observational error variance) may be mapping to the null space, and the trailing CPSR modes are mapping to the 7 8 domain of the transformed averaging kernel.
-That suggests that there may be benefit to not assimilating some of the 9 leading CPSR modes which would be similar to not assimilating the phase space modes with small observational error as was done by Migliorini et al. (2008).
-The bottom row of Fig. 4 shows that after removing the linear dependencies 10 and accounting for the observation errors, the compressed and rotated averaging kernel has its greatest sensitivity in 12 the upper troposphere for DOFS < 2.0 and weakest sensitivity near the surface for DOFS \approx 2.0.
-That explains why our comparison of the CPSR experiment with the MOZAIC observations in Fig. 2 did not show assimilation impacts near the 13 surface.
-Other researchers who have assimilated MOPITT CO could not have found this result because they did not 14 15 adjust for the averaging kernel linear dependencies or for the observation error covariance.
-See e.g., Jiang et al. (2013) and Barre et al. (2015).
-16
+However, an interesting thing happens when we account for the reported retrieval error covariance.
+The lower row of Fig. 4 shows the compressed and rotated averaging kernel profiles, which account for that error covariance.
+Here, the negative scaling cancels each other because the SVD has been applied twice.
+These results show first that the significance of the leading modes becomes reversed due to diagonalization transform and scaling by the inverse square root of the compressed and rotated error variance.
+This does not mean that the third leading mode from the first two rows of Fig. 4 becomes a dominant mode because it may still be mapping to the null space; i.e., the leading CPSR modes (those with the smaller observational error variance) may be mapping to the null space, and the trailing CPSR modes are mapping to the domain of the transformed averaging kernel.
+That suggests that there may be benefit to not assimilating some of the leading CPSR modes which would be similar to not assimilating the phase space modes with small observational error as was done by Migliorini et al. (2008).
+The bottom row of Fig. 4 shows that after removing the linear dependencies and accounting for the observation errors, the compressed and rotated averaging kernel has its greatest sensitivity in the upper troposphere for DOFS < 2.0 and weakest sensitivity near the surface for DOFS $\approx 2.0$ .
+That explains why our comparison of the CPSR experiment with the MOZAIC observations in Fig. 2 did not show assimilation impacts near the surface.
+Other researchers who have assimilated MOPITT CO could not have found this result because they did not adjust for the averaging kernel linear dependencies or for the observation error covariance (see, e.g., Jiang et al., 2015, and Barre et al., 2015).